betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_curated.md

 ### Deck attributes

-The deck for curated content contains the title of the article, deck text, contributor names, BSSw.io categories and topics that the article falls under.
+The deck for curated content contains the title of the article, deck text, contributor names, and BSSw.io topics that the article falls under.
 These are all mandatory deck attributes and apply to all content on BSSw.io.

 * **Deck title**: Refer to [common styling section](bssw_styling_common.html)